hoangduytran/blender-manual/manual/grease_pencil/modifiers/deform/smooth.rst

    When enabled, the smoothing algorithm will try to maintain as close as possible the overall shape of the original stroke.

+Smooth Ends
+   Smooth the ends of the strokes.

 Influence
 ---------